-As we are decorating our homes and thinking about festive family gatherings, spare a thought for musicians left behind in Taliban-controlled Afghanistan, who are facing the threat of violent persecution.
-Alongside this fear of punishment they are dealing with reduced access to funds, food and heat due the total eradication of their employment.
-As winter approaches, many are facing the real threat of seeing their loved ones succumb to illness, starvation and death.
+Musicians left behind in Taliban-controlled Afghanistan currently endure censorship, brutality and the threat of violent persecution.
+In addition to this fear of punishment they are dealing with reduced access to funds, food and heat due the total eradication of their employment.
+The winter has been harsh and many have slipped into destitution.

-The Campaign to Protect Afghanistan's Musicians (CPAM) is teaming up with South Asian Arts-uk (SAA-uk) and the Daanish Foundation UK's (DFUK) Winter Aid programme to provide life-saving aid to those in need.
+The Campaign to Protect Afghanistan's Musicians (CPAM) has been working South Asian Arts-uk (SAA-uk) and the Daanish Foundation UK's (DFUK) Afghanistan Aid programme to provide life-saving aid to those in need.

-In Afghanistan just £40 provides food and heat for a family of 5 for a month during the coldest time of year.
+In Afghanistan just £40 provides food for a family of 5 for a month.

-Help us keep the musicians of Afghanistan and their ancient musical cultures alive by giving the gift of life this Festive Season.
+Help us keep the musicians of Afghanistan and their ancient musical cultures alive by giving the gift of life.

 All donations accepted through this platform go to the registered charity, Daanish Foundation UK, which will distribute this aid directly to the musicians of Afghanistan identified by CPAM who are in desperate need of life-saving support.